Nukesor/pueue/docs/Architecture.md

 The daemon is composed of two main components.

 1. Request handling in `pueue/src/daemon/network/`.
    This is the code responsible for communicating with clients.
    In `pueue/src/daemon/network/message_handler/` you can find neatly separated handlers for all of Pueue's subcommands.
 2. The TaskHandler in `pueue/src/daemon/task_handler/`.
    It's responsible for everything regarding process interaction.

-All information that's not sub-process specific, is stored in the `State` (`pueue-lib/state.rs`) struct. \
+All information, including process specific information, is stored in the `State` (`pueue-lib/state.rs`) struct. \
 Both components share a reference to the State, a `Arc<Mutex<State>>`.
 That way we can guarantee a single source of truth and a consistent state.

-It's also important to know, that there's a `mpsc` channel. \
-This channel is used to send on-demand messages from the network request handler to the the TaskHandler.
-This includes stuff like "Start/Pause/Kill" sub-processes or "Reset everything".

-### Request handling
+### Message Handlers

 The `pueue/src/daemon/network/socket.rs` module contains the logic for accepting client connections and receiving payloads.
 The request accept and handle logic is a single async-await loop run by the main thread.